 Step 8 – Reboot!

-That’s it, you should now be able to use Google Pay right alongside other root apps and mods!
+That’s it, you should now be able to use Google Pay on a rooted Android phone and on a custom ROM.
+Google Pay will work with all root apps and mods!

-Let us know if you have any questions in the comments section ahead.
+Stuck somewhere or have a general question for us?
+Let us know if you have any questions in the comments section and someone from our team will help you out.